 biography

-Selby Jenkins (1998) is a dancer, choreographer, and performing artist based in Idaho and Belgium.
-She gained her foundational dance training in Boise, Idaho where she was born and raised, later kickstarting her professional career through local and national dance companies such as: Idaho Dance Theater, LED, Project Flux, and WHYTEBERG.
-Through these companies, Selby has performed at Treefort Music Festival, MING Studios, Boise Dance Co-op, and throughout the state of Idaho.
+Selby gained her foundational dance training in Idaho, later kickstarting her professional career through local and national dance companies such as: Idaho Dance Theater, LED, Project Flux, and WHYTEBERG.
+With these companies, Selby has performed at Treefort Music Festival, MING Studios, Boise Dance Co-op, and throughout the state of Idaho.

-She continued her dance studies in Brussels, Belgium at the Performance Art and Research Training Studios (P.A.R.T.S.) under the direction of Anne Teresa de Keersmaeker, achieving a Professional Bachelor’s in Dance in 2022, to which she also carries the title of Bachelors of Art.
+She continued her dance studies in Brussels, Belgium at the Performing Arts Research and Training Studios (P.A.R.T.S.) under the direction of Anne Teresa de Keersmaeker, achieving a Professional Bachelor’s in Dance in 2022, to which she also carries the title of Bachelors of Art.

-Since the conclusion of her studies in 2022, Selby has been a member of the artist collective and non-profit organization leprojetgéo asblvzw based in Brussels, Belgium.
+Since graduation, Selby has been a core member of the artistic collective and non-profit organization leprojetgéo asblvzw in Brussels, and a dance teacher for adult amateurs through the STU Arts Dance program.

 In November 2023, Selby performed at Theater Young in Shanghai, China as part of an international cast of performers in the work random goodbyes by Moya Michael and David Hernandez, in collaboration with Jin Xing Dance Theatre.
 This production was also performed in the Royal Flemish Theater (KVS) in Brussels, Belgium in February 2024.